abg/dbsake/docs/subcommands.rst

 .. code-block:: bash

-   Usage: dbsake mysql-sandbox [<sandbox_directory>] [<mysql_distribution>] [<data_source>] [<table>] [<exclude_table>] [<cache_policy>] [<skip_libcheck>] [<skip_gpgcheck>] [<force>] [<prompt_password>] [<innobackupex_options>]
+   Usage: dbsake sandbox [OPTIONS]

-   Create a temporary MySQL instance
+     Create a sandboxed MySQL instance.

      This command installs a new MySQL instance under the specified sandbox directory, or under ~/sandboxes/sandbox_<datetime> if none is specified.

    Options:

-      -d --sandbox-directory     base directory where sandbox will be installed
+     -d, --sandbox-directory <path>  path where sandbox will be installed -m, --mysql-distribution <dist>
-                                 default: ~/sandboxes/sandbox_<datetime>
-      -m --mysql-distribution    what mysql distribution to use for the sandbox;
+                                     mysql distribution to install
-                                 system|<major.minor.release>|<tarball>; default:
-                                 "system"
-      -D --data-source           how to populate the sandbox; this defaults to bootstrapping an empty mysql instance similar to running mysql_install_db
-      -t --table                 glob pattern include from --data; This option should be in database.table format and may be specified multiple times
+     -D, --data-source <source>      path to file to populate sandbox -t, --table <glob-pattern>      db.table glob pattern to include from --data-source
+     -T, --exclude-table <glob-pattern>
-      -T --exclude-table         glob pattern to exclude from --data; This option should be in database.table format and may be specified multiple times
+                                     db.table glob pattern to exclude from
+                                     --data-source
-      -c --cache-policy          the cache policy to use when downloading an mysql distribution.
-One of:
+     -c, --cache-policy <policy>     cache policy to apply when downloading mysql distribution
-                                 always,never,refresh,local Default: always
-      --skip-libcheck            skip a check for required libraries.
-This avoids aborting the sandbox setup process if libaio is not found.
-      --skip-gpgcheck
-      --force                    create sandbox, even if sandbox directory already exists This may overwrite files in the sandbox directory.
-      -p --prompt-password       prompt for the root@localhost password rather than generating a random password.
+     --skip-libcheck                 skip check for required system libraries --skip-gpgcheck                 skip gpg verification of download mysql distributions
+     --force                         overwrite existing sandbox directory
+     -p, --password                  prompt for password to create root@localhost with
-      -x --innobackupex-options
+     -x, --innobackupex-options <options>
+                                     additional options to run innobackupex
+                                     --apply-logs
+     -?, --help                      Show this message and exit.

 Example